Human Resource Services

 The following are not eligible for the fee waiver:

-- Individuals who are not employed by Washington State University, other than those listed above under "Eligible Individuals."
+- Individuals who are not employed by WSU, other than those listed above under "Eligible Individuals."

 - WSU adjunct appointment holders with no employee/employer relationship with WSU.